deflomu/mac-calendar-copy/README.md

 # Calendar Copy Script

 This scripts can be used to copy the contents of one calendar in the macOS Calendar app to another calendar.

 ## How to use

-:warning: Be careful: all events in the  destination calendar will be removed! :warning:
+:warning: **Be careful: All events in the  destination calendar will be removed!** :warning:

 * Find the UUIDs of the calendars you which to copy by running the script `Calendar UUIDs.scpt`.
 * Copy `config.plist-sample` to `config.plist` and enter the UUIDs.
 * Run `Calendasync.scpt` to check that everything is working.
 This might take some time.
 * Setup a cronjob to copy the calendars regularly.
 Example to run it every 3 hours:

       0 */3 * * * osascript /path/to/source/Calendersync.scpt

 ## Good to know